 Further research into treatments for excessive H2S production is needed.
 It is currently unclear if treatments for other forms of SIBO, such as Rifaximin, are effective against H2S SIBO due to a lack of data.
 A low sulphide diet, excluding foods such as sausage, beer, wine, bread, dried fruit, and soya flour, has been suggested to reduce H2S production26.
 A small study of six methane-producing participants found that dietary sulphate may enable the growth of SRB, which in turn inhibit methanogenic bacteria27.
 Similarly, a pilot study of eight UC patients who eliminated dietary sulphur-containing amino acids and reduced red meat intake showed no relapses or attacks over the following year, despite an expected relapse rate of 22.6%28.

-In a recent survey of >400 patients referred for HMBT, 17% reported weekly increased flatulence and diarrhoea.
-In this sub-group of patients approximately 30% had a normal breath test in terms of being negative for SIBO and IMO.
+In a recent survey of >400 patients referred for HMBT, 17% reported weekly increased flatulence and diarrhea.
+In this sub-group of patients, approximately 30% had a normal breath test in terms of being negative for SIBO and IMO.
 In addition, 6% of patients had a ‘flatline’ breath test, meaning no significant detectable gas was measurable apart from CO2, confirming the validity of the samples.
 Whilst there may be other causes for these symptoms / findings such as bile acid mal-absorption, carbohydrate mal-absorption or slow intestinal transit, the addition of H2S detection to our diagnostic portfolio will help us to reduce the number of potential false negative test results.

 In summary, H2S may well be an important breath biomarker of intestinal health and dysbiosis.